Dominic-Stafford/syst-smoothing/README.md

 It repeats 10-fold cross-validation for the given signal template and systematic variation 2k times.
 File `sgnHistsCV.root` contains signal templates split into partitions for cross-validation.
 Resulting mean errors for each probed bandwidth are stored in a text file.
 This should normally be executed on a batch system for various templates and variations in parallel.
 When the computation is done for all combinations, the results are analysed by script `analyse_cv_sgn.py`, which can also plot mean errors for different bandwidths.

-When optimial bandwidths are known, the smoothing can be applied with
+When optimal bandwidths are known, the smoothing can be applied with

 ```sh
 smooth_templates_sgn.py templates_orig.root -b bandwidths.csv -o templates_smooth.root